This initiative is part of the Diversity by Design project.

-These one-day workshops (in late 2022) aim to connect farmers’ and market gardeners’ experiential knowledge, intuition, and lived experiences with the design of digital technologies.
+These one-day workshops (in early 2023) aim to connect farmers’ and market gardeners’ experiential knowledge, intuition, and lived experiences with the design of digital technologies.
 In a collaborative setting, we will explore this possibility, focusing on farmers and their needs.
 Rather than trying to “scale-down” the digital tools used in Big Ag, we want to think through digitization with and for sustainable small-scale food producers.

 Technology developers and policy makers will also join us for these workshops.